Intersex: The term "hermaphrodite"

 During the Victorian era, medical authors attempted to ascertain whether or not humans could be hermaphrodites, adopting a precise biological definition for the term, and making distinctions between "male pseudohermaphrodite", "female pseudohermaphrodite" and especially "true hermaphrodite".
-These terms, which reflected histology (microscopic appearance) of the gonads, are no longer used.
+These terms, which reflected histology (microscopic appearance) of the gonads, are rarely used in the 2020s.
 Until the mid-20th century, "hermaphrodite" was used synonymously with "intersex".
 Medical terminology shifted in the early 21st century, not only due to concerns about language, but also a shift to understandings based on genetics.
+The term "hermaphrodite" is also controversial as it implies the existence of someone fully male and fully female.
+As such the term "hermaphrodite" is often seen as degrading, although many intersex activists use it as a direct form of self empowerment and critique such as in the Intersex Society of North America's (ISNA) first newsletter Hermaphrodites with Attitude.

 The Intersex Society of North America has stated that hermaphrodites should not be confused with intersex people and that using "hermaphrodite" to refer to intersex individuals is considered to be stigmatizing and misleading.